nuxt-community/auth-module/docs/content/en/api/auth.md

 - Returns: `Promise`

 Set current strategy to `strategyName` and attempt login.
-Usage varies by current strategy;
+Usage varies by current strategy.

 ```js
 this.$auth.loginWith('local', { data: { /* data to post to server */ } })